jhpoelen/globis-b-interactions/text/on-species-interaction-data-models-and-formats.md

 #### Claims Supporting Or Refuting Interactions

-In cases where negative or negated interactions are used, the below approach can be taken.
+In cases where claims are made that specific interactions are unlikely to occur, the below approach can be taken.
 Rather than introducing explicit "not" interactions (e.g., Humans do *not* parasitize insects), an interaction is described (e.g., Humans parasitize insects) with a reference to a study that refutes the described interactions.
 This way, the existing interaction types can be re-used while explicitly refuting the interaction claim.

 The example below uses the n-ary example used earlier, extending it to include the "supports" and "refutes" associations with authorities / claims.